ZarGate/spotify-client/README.md

 Some of this work is not ours, and is based on the [SoundBounce Spotify API].
 Those guys deserve some credit as it would not be possible to create this app without their work.

 ### Usage
-To use this app you need a backend web service with two endpoints:
+To use this app you need a backend web service with two endpoints, e.g.:

-- POST /?method=bigScreenSpotify
+- POST /spotify/
-- GET /?method=bigScreenSpotify
+- GET /spotify/

 These endpoints can be changed in the code for now.